lumaku/ctc-segmentation/README.md

 ### Steps to alignment for regular ASR

-1. `prepare_text` filters characters not in the dictionary, and generates the character matrix.
-Alternatively, use `prepare_token_list` if your text is already coverted to a squence of tokens.
+1. First, the ground truth text need to be converted into a matrix: Use `prepare_token_list` from a ground truth sequence that was already coverted to a sequence of tokens (recommended).
+Alternatively, use `prepare_text` on raw text, this method filters characters not in the dictionary and can break longer tokens into smaller tokens.
 2. `ctc_segmentation` computes character-wise alignments from the CTC log posterior probabilites.
 3. `determine_utterance_segments` converts char-wise alignments to utterance-wise alignments.
 4. In a post-processing step, segments may be filtered by their confidence value.